tnikolop/3D_Particle_Life/README.md

-- Show axis
+TO DO:

-- FASTER RENDERING
+1) FASTER RENDERING